CybercentreCanada/assemblyline4_docs/docs/public_beta.md

 ### Containerization

-- Designed to be run in the cloud first but also on premise
+- Designed to be run in the cloud or on premise
 - Every components / services are now running in their own container
     - Service containers do not have access to the database or the file system anymore for added security
     - Since all services have their own container, there will not be service dependency conflicts anymore
 - Docker compose is used for dev and appliance deployment
-- Kubernetes is used for Cluster deployment
+- Kubernetes is used for cluster deployment

 ### Services